-A first amount of 70 million Euro has been withdrawn in

-2011, maturing until August 2018.
+A first amount of 70 million Euro has been withdrawn in 2011, maturing until August 2018.
 A second amount of 60 million Euro has been withdrawn in 2012, maturing until February 2019.
-The long-term portion of the EIB loan amounts to 32 million Euro.
+The long-term portion of the EIB loan amounts to 6 million Euro, the short-term portion amounts to 26 million Euro.

 In the course of 2014, the Company negotiated a loan agreement with the Export Development Canada (EDC) for a nominal amount of 50 million Euro.
 EDC is lending 50 million Euro to finance research and development activities by Agfa HealthCare Inc. (Canada), with maturity date June 2019.
 The funds could be requested over a commitment period of two years ending June 2016.
 The Company has decided not to use this facility.

-Other non-current facilities to banks relate to a local loan agreement in Argentina maturing in 2018.
+In 2016, the 'other non-current facilities to banks' related to a local loan agreement in Argentina maturing in 2018.
 The local floating interest rate is the 'Badlar Privada Corregia Promedio' + 5.5% spread.